 To make things easier for yourself, I’d recommend measuring out all of the ingredients before you start baking.
 It saves you from rushing around in the next steps.

-You’ll also need a 9 x 13-inch rectangular baking tin.
+You’ll also need an 8 x 10-inch rectangular baking tin.

-Add the melted butter to a large bowl along with the rest of your ingredients.
+Add the melted margarine to a large bowl along with the rest of your ingredients.
 Mix thoroughly until all of the oats are well coated.

 Now transfer the oat mixture into your pre-lined baking tin and spread it out evenly.
 Press it in firmly using the bottom of a measuring cup or the back of your spoon.

 The tighter you can get it, the better!
 If you were to skip this step, the flapjacks would turn out very crumbly.

 Pop your dairy-free flapjacks into the oven for 20-30 minutes.
 Although 20-30 minutes is quite a broad range, I say that because it depends on how you like your flapjacks.
 Some like them super soft and some like them a bit crunchy.